MicrosoftDocs/cloud-adoption-framework/docs/strategy/responsible-ai.md

 - **Reliability and safety**: AI systems must operate reliably, safely, and consistently under various conditions to help build trust.

-- **Privacy and security**: AI systems must respect privacy and maintain security by protecting private and confidential information.
-They must also resist attacks and attempts to corrupt or compromise the system.
+- **Privacy and security**: AI systems should respect privacy and maintain security by protecting private and confidential information.
+They should also resist attacks and attempts to corrupt or compromise the system.

-- **Inclusiveness**: AI systems must empower and engage everyone.
-Inclusive design practices enable AI system developers to understand and address potential exclusion barriers in a product or service.
+- **Inclusiveness**: AI systems should empower and engage everyone.
+Inclusive design practices can help AI system developers understand and address potential exclusion barriers in a product or service.
 Inclusiveness fosters innovation and helps design experiences that benefit everyone.

-- **Transparency**: AI systems must be transparent and understandable.
-Because AI systems can inform decisions that can deeply affect people's lives, it's crucial for individuals to understand how these decisions are made.
+- **Transparency**: AI systems should be transparent and understandable.
+AI systems can inform decisions that can deeply affect people's lives, so it's crucial for individuals to understand how the system makes these decisions.

-- **Accountability**: AI systems and their developers must be accountable and answerable.
+- **Accountability**: AI systems and their developers should be accountable and answerable.

 Incorporate responsible AI principles throughout your AI adoption journey, from strategy and planning to implementation.
-Ensure that these principles are applied when you secure, manage, and govern your AI initiatives.
+Ensure that you apply these principles when you secure, manage, and govern your AI initiatives.

 :::image type="content" source="./media/responsible-ai.png" alt-text="Diagram that shows how responsible AI is foundational to all AI work across methodologies in the Cloud Adoption Framework for Azure." border="false":::